puckwang/UVa-Solutions/README.md

 # UVa-Solutions
-This is Uva Online Judge do Solutions
+This is Uva Online Judge do Solutions (no very good but it is can accepted)